silverstreetio/dev-test/README.md

   ### Qualifications:

-  * We're looking for developers with a few years experience in NodeJS, who are interested in long term employment.
+  * We're looking for developers with at least 2 years experience in production NodeJS systems and full stack JS, who are interested in long term employment.
   * Our current dream stack uses React, SQL, Cordova, Serverless, and GraphQL, so experience here is considered a plus.

   ### Culture: